-In connection with the Split-Off, Ingram Industries options held by the Company's employees and certain other Ingram Industries options and SARs will be converted to the Options.
-In addition, holders of approximately 300,000 Ingram Industries ISUs will have the option to exchange a portion of their ISUs for the Options.
+In connection with the Split-Off, Ingram Industries options held by the Company's employees and certain other Ingram Industries options and SARs were converted to the Options.
+In addition, holders of approximately 300,000 Ingram Industries ISUs had the option to exchange a portion of their ISUs for the Options.
 See "The Plan" and "The Split-Off and the Reorganization--The Split-Off."
-Upon conversion, assuming all eligible ISUs are exchanged, approximately 11,000,000 Options will be outstanding, with exercise prices ranging from \$0.66 to \$3.32 per share.
+Approximately 11,000,000 Options are outstanding, with exercise prices ranging from \$0.66 to \$3.32 per share.
 See "The Split-Off and the Reorganization--The Split-Off."
 The majority of these options will be fully vested by the year 2000 and expire no later than ten years from the date of grant.
-These vested options generally become exercisable, if otherwise vested, upon the earlier of (i) nine months after the Split-Off or (ii) a public offering of the shares, in each case subject to the optionee's continued employment with any of the Company, Ingram
+These vested options generally become exercisable, if otherwise vested, upon the earlier of (i) nine months after the Split-Off or (ii) a public offering of the shares, in each case subject to the optionee's continued employment with any of the Company, Ingram Industries, or Ingram Entertainment.